Home > 2026 Agenda

 • The Future of Fundraising: Skills tomorrow’s advancement teams need for success (presented by Give Campus)

-• Dr. Franklin Johnson-Norwood, Assistant Vice President for Alumni Engagement and Advancement Services at Virginia State University; Princess Gamble, Vice President of Development and Alumni Relations at Howard University
+• Dr. Franklin Johnson-Norwood, Assistant Vice President for Alumni Engagement and Advancement Services at Virginia State University

 • Advancement is evolving rapidly.
 Institutions are navigating shifting donor expectations, expanding opportunities for corporate and philanthropic partnerships, rapid digital transformation, and the need to build sustainable fundraising capacity across campus.
 To thrive in the decade ahead, advancement teams must develop new capabilities that extend beyond traditional fundraising approaches.
 This forward-looking panel will explore the skills, partnerships, and mindsets that will define high-performing advancement teams in the years ahead.